-The financial statements have been prepared in accordance with international accounting standards in conformity with the requirements of the Companies Act 2006.
+The financial statements have been prepared in accordance with United Kingdom adopted international accounting standards and with International Financial Reporting Standards (IFRSs) as issued by the International Accounting Standards Board (IASB).

 The financial statements have been prepared on the historical cost basis, except for financial instruments that are measured at fair value.
 Historical cost is generally based on the fair value of the consideration given in exchange for goods and services.